-Under Part 3 Section 32 of the School Act it states that parents have a corresponding responsibility to assist their child meet their responsibilities.
+Under Part 3 Section 32 of the Education Act, it states that parents have a corresponding responsibility to assist their child meet their responsibilities.
 As a partner in education, a parent has the responsibility to

 - act as the primary guide and decision-maker with respect to the child’s education,

 - take an active role in the child’s educational success, including assisting the student in complying with section 31,